RetailInnovationLabs/Cova.Web.Exercise/README.md

 ## Expectations

-- Clean, readable, high quality code.
+- Clean, readable, high quality code using TypeScript and React 16+ best practices.
-- Reasoning behind major decisions and understanding of relative benefits.
+- Reasoning behind major decisions and understanding of relative benefit can be discussed in the following technical interview.
 - Official documention for React, JavaScript etc should be the primary reference point.
-Referring to other sources can be the reality of developer activities and not feasible to prevent but arbitary copy/pasting of code is discouraged and as mentioned the technical interview will discuss the reasoning behind decisions.
+Referring to other sources is the reality of developer life but arbitary copy/pasting of code is discouraged and as mentioned the technical interview will discuss the reasoning behind decisions made.
-- Comment in code if something is unclear and assumptions have been made.
+- Comment in the code if something is unclear and assumptions have been made.

 ## Ways to get help?

-If you have any questions please email webdev@covasoftware.com and we will get back to you.
+If you have any questions please email webdev@covasoftware.com and we will get back to you as soon as possible.

 ## Time estimate

-You should spend maximum 2-3 hours on this task.
+You should spend maximum 2 hours on this task.

 ## Getting Started